JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### Connect HTTP client

-1. Create a Ktor `HTTPClient` instance to execute network requests and parse the resulting JSON:
+1. In `Greeting.kt`, create a Ktor `HTTPClient` instance to execute network requests and parse the resulting JSON:

     ```kotlin
     import io.ktor.client.*